* BE SAFE * BE KIND * BE BRAVE *

 - PLEASE remove and discard any gloves you are wearing, and then sanitize your hands immediately.
 This is to prevent contamination within the office of anything you may touch while here.
 Ensure you have a new pair with you for when you leave.

-- ****PLEASE do not come to our clinic if you think that you – or any of your close contacts – have possibly been exposed.
-Page your midwife, who will help you figure out whether you or they need testing, and how we can still provide appropriate midwifery care to you in the meantime.
-Arriving to the office sick may result in a shutdown of the entire clinic.****
+- PLEASE do not come to our clinic if you think that you – or any of your close contacts – have possibly been exposed.
+Arriving to the office sick may result in a shutdown of the entire clinic.

-- Our Free Store exchange is also closed at this time.
+- Both our Free Store exchange and our Library are closed at this time.

-*May 2020 update: Over the past two months of pandemic restrictions, there has been a dramatic improvement in breastfeeding success with our clients!
+- Plan ahead to cocoon for 1-2weeks minimum – Over the past many months of pandemic restrictions, there has been a dramatic improvement in breastfeeding success with our clients!
 We largely attribute this to the pandemic restrictions, which have eliminated the large number of distractions in the first two weeks that interfere with establishing a good breastfeeding relationship.
 Even the joyful interactions with family and friends are enough, apparently.
-Once coronavirus restrictions are lifted, we will be still strongly advising new parents to focus on cocooning for those first precious weeks.*
+We have always advised new parents to cocoon for the first precious week, but now we are strongly advising that people take this to a new level by self-isolating completely for minimum one week.

-Part of postpartum care is keeping an eye on baby’s weight gain (or lack of).
-Usually we bring a scale to your home, but thanks to coronavirus, a number of our clients have purchased scales to weigh their babies themselves.
+- Consider buying a baby scale – part of postpartum care is keeping an eye on baby’s weight gain (or lack of).
+Usually we bring a scale to your home, but thanks to coronavirus, a number of our clients have purchased scales to weigh their babies themselves (cost $45-$100, depending on the model).
 Feel free to ask us about this option.

 ALLIED HEALTHCARE TEAM

-As of mid-May, we are happy to say that our pelvic floor physiotherapist and massage therapist are back to working in the clinic.
+As of mid-May, we are happy to say that both our pelvic floor Physiotherapist and our Massage Therapist are back to working in the clinic.
 Appointments can be booked at www.fullcirclephysiotherapy.com

 COMMUNICATING WITH OUR OFFICE ADMIN